-Ann: I was at a concert, and I decided I wanted to meet a group called The Dave Clark Five.
-This was a couple of ears ago.
+Ann: I was at a concert and I decided I wanted to meet a group called The Dave Clark Five.
+This was a couple of years ago.
 I thought, “Wouldn’t it be ingenious to tell them I wanted an interview for my college paper.”
 It ended up I got the interview (thanks to their great road manager, Rick Picone) and I liked that, because I loved the boys from Britain, right?

 Mrs. Scott: Now how long do you think this will go on?
 Do you want to end up owning the magazine, or what?

 Ann: Oh, no. I have sort of a short-range goal.
 I just want to really let the people who are interested in these personalities know what they’re really like.
 Because I’m lucky enough to know these people, I want Monkee fans, for example, to know as much as I do about the Monkees.

 Mrs. Scott: What do you mean the Monkees?
 Who’s talking about the Monkees?
 We’re talking about you.